Emmy Awards move to January, placing them firmly in Hollywood's awards season

 HBO is the leading nominee heading into the ceremony, with three of its series — “Succession,” “The Last of Us” and “The White Lotus” — racking up 74 nominations.
 In all, HBO received 127 nominations.

 Because of the dual strikes, actors and writers cannot campaign for their shows or do promotional interviews.
-The writers strike is now in its 101st day, longer than the 2007-2008 stoppage — and no end is in sight.
+The writers' strike is now in its 101st day, longer than the 2007-08 stoppage — and no end is in sight.

 No host has been announced for the ceremony, which will celebrate the Emmys' diamond anniversary.